sangi-2001/Bharat_Internship/README.md

 # Bharat_Internship
-Internship assessment for Bharat Internship
+Internship assessment for Bharat Internship by Sangeetha